aspose-slides/Aspose.Slides-Documentation/php/java/getting-started/system-requirements/_index.md

 ---

 ## **Overview**
-Aspose.Slides for Java does not need Microsoft PowerPoint installed, as Aspose.Slides itself is a Microsoft PowerPoint document creation, conversion, page layout and rendering engine.
+Aspose.Slides for PHP via Java does not need Microsoft PowerPoint installed, as Aspose.Slides itself is a Microsoft PowerPoint document creation, conversion, page layout and rendering engine.
 ## **Supported Operating Systems**
-Aspose.Slides for Java supports any 32-bit or 64-bit operating system that runs the Java runtime including, but not limited:
+Aspose.Slides for PHP via Java supports any 32-bit or 64-bit operating system that runs the Java runtime including, but not limited:
 ### **Windows**
 - Microsoft Windows 2003 Server ( x64, x86)
 - Microsoft Windows 2008 Server ( x64, x86)